-- In accordance with 24 CFR 960.507(c)(1), the PHA must provide written notice to the OI family no later than 30 days after the PHA's initial determination, stating that the family has exceeded the OI limit as determined pursuant to an annual reexamination or an interim reexamination.
-The notice must state that: - o The family has exceeded the over-income limit, and - Continuing to exceed the over-income limit for a total of 24 consecutive months will result in the PHA following its continued occupancy policy for over-income families in accordance with 24 CFR 960.507(d).
-See 24 CFR 960.507(c)(1) for more information. - If the PHA determines the family has continued to exceed the over-income limit for 12 consecutive months after the initial OI determination, the PHA must provide written notification pursuant to 24 CFR 960.507(c)(2) no later than 30 days after the PHA's income examination that led to the 12-month over-income determination.
-The notice must state that: - o The family's income has exceeded the over-income limit for 12 consecutive months, and - Continuing to exceed the over-income limit for the next 12 consecutive months will result in the family either paying the higher alternative rent as a non-public housing over-income (NPHOI) family or termination of their tenancy, depending on the PHA's continued occupancy policies under 24 CFR 960.507(d).
+- In accordance with 24 CFR 960.507(c)(1), MHA must provide written notice to the OI family no later than 30 days after MHA's initial determination, stating that the family has exceeded the OI limit as determined pursuant to an annual reexamination or an interim reexamination.
+The notice must state that: - o The family has exceeded the over-income limit, and - Continuing to exceed the over-income limit for a total of 24 consecutive months will result in MHA following its continued occupancy policy for over-income families in accordance with 24 CFR 960.507(d).
+See 24 CFR 960.507(c)(1) for more information. - If MHA determines the family has continued to exceed the over-income limit for 12 consecutive months after the initial OI determination, MHA must provide written notification pursuant to 24 CFR 960.507(c)(2) no later than 30 days after MHA's income examination that led to the 12-month over-income determination.
+The notice must state that: - o The family's income has exceeded the over-income limit for 12 consecutive months, and - Continuing to exceed the over-income limit for the next 12 consecutive months will result in the family either paying the higher alternative rent as a non-public housing over-income (NPHOI) family or termination of their tenancy, depending on MHA's continued occupancy policies under 24 CFR 960.507(d).
 This notice should include the estimated alternative rent where applicable (see section 8 to determine the alternative rent).
-See 24 CFR 960.507(c)(2) for more information. - If the PHA determines the family has continued to exceed the over-income limit for 24 consecutive months after the initial OI determination, then the PHA must provide written notification pursuant to 24 CFR 960.507(c)(3) no later than 30 days after the PHA's income examination that led to the 24-month over-income determination.
-The notice must state that: - o The family has exceeded the over-income limit for 24 consecutive months, and - The PHA will either terminate the family's tenancy (in no more than six months) or charge the family the alternative non-public housing rent (at the next lease renewal or in no more than 60 days after the date the final notice per 24 CFR 960.507(c)(3), whichever is sooner), depending on the PHA's continued occupancy policies under 960.507(d).
+See 24 CFR 960.507(c)(2) for more information.

+- If MHA determines the family has continued to exceed the over-income limit for 24 consecutive months after the initial OI determination, then MHA must provide written notification pursuant to 24 CFR 960.507(c)(3) no later than 30 days after MHA's income examination that led to the 24-month over-income determination.
+The notice must state that: - o The family has exceeded the over-income limit for 24 consecutive months, and - o MHA will either terminate the family's tenancy (in no more than six months) or charge the family the alternative non-public housing rent (at the next lease renewal or in no more than 60 days after the date the final notice per 24 CFR 960.507(c)(3), whichever is sooner), depending on MHA's continued occupancy policies under 960.507(d).
 See 24 CFR 960.507(c)(3) for more information.

-Once a PHA determines through an annual reexamination or an interim reexamination that a family's income exceeds the applicable OI limit, the PHA must notify the family and make a note in the tenant file to calculate the family's income again 12 months later to see if the family remains over-income.
-PHAs are required to begin tracking the 24 consecutive month grace period once a family's income exceeds the applicable OI limit.
+Once MHA determines, through an annual reexamination or an interim reexamination, that a family's income exceeds the applicable OI limit, MHA must notify the family and make a note in the tenant file to calculate the family's income again 12 months later to see if the family remains over-income.
+MHA is required to begin tracking the 24 consecutive month grace period once a family's income exceeds the applicable OI limit.